jacobcode01/ChurnLabs/README.md

 ### 2. Threshold Optimization
 - After selecting the best-performing model, another experiment is conducted to optimize the decision threshold.
-- Instead of using the default classification threshold of 0.5,
+- Instead of using the default threshold of 0.5, out-of-fold probabilities from cross-validation were used,
-- Multiple thresholds were evaluated to improve the model's ability to detect churn.
+- To plot the precision-recall curve and identify the threshold that achieves ≥90% recall while maximizing precision within that constraint.
 - These experiments focused on :
     - Analyzing recall across different thresholds.
     - Selecting a threshold that meets business requirements.
     - Balancing precision-recall trade-offs.
 - Optimal threshold selection allowed the model to achieve \~90% recall for the churn class.
+- This approach allows the trade-off between the two thresholds to be compared directly in the MLflow UI.

 <img title="Threshold Optimization" src="https://github.com/user-attachments/assets/6753c497-6e2b-4b90-bcc3-5a1be9fdc453">

 ### Logged Artifacts
 - MLflow also stores experiment artifacts generated during training.
 - Some of the artifacts logged in this project include confusion matrix and classification reports.
+	- Confusion matrix saved to `plots/` subfolder
+ 	- Classification report saved to `reports/` subfolder
 - These artifacts help analyze model behavior and support model selection.

 > [!NOTE]